kitttn/temptest/BDB2-Quick-Start-Guide.md

 The BDB CON28 "USB1 to APB1 HSIC" is in the upper left corner of the BDB.

 Connect the Jetson USB host port to BDB CON28 with a micro-B USB cable.
 A lot of debug output should be printed.

+**NOTE ON "A LOT OF DEBUG OUTPUT": ERROR MESSAGES DOESN'T MEAN IT DIDN'T WORK.
+KEEP GOING AND LOOK FOR THE LINES DESCRIBED IN THIS SECTION.**

 This output should include the following lines:

 ```
 usb 2-1.2.1: New USB device found, idVendor=ffff, idProduct=0002